Why choose Tanzania?

 MAR-APR-MAY

 This being said, the rain rarely continues throughout the whole day.
 If you choose to travel during this time, you would experience a lot less tourists and substantially lower prices.
-In March you could still enjoy a great safari in the south and beach holiday on the islands, but if you choose to travel during April & May and want safari – stick to the Northern parks, it can be amazing, especially late May.
+In March you could still enjoy a great safari in the north and beach holiday on the islands.
+If you choose to travel during April & May and want safari – stick to the Northern parks.
+It can be amazing, especially late May.

 JUN-OCT